mhaupt/basicode/README.md

 page, or in his [GitHub repository](https://github.com/robhagemans/basicode) dedicated to BASICODE examples.

+## Extensions

+This BASICODE implementation takes advantage of the fact that it's written in Java and there are multiple unused line numbers below 1000 that can be used for additional subroutines.

+### Breakpoints: `GOSUB 963`

+Use this to trigger a breakpoint during execution.
+When this subroutine is called, a dialogue box will open that displays the current call stack and the values of all variables and contents of all arrays.

 ## Contributions

 If you're interested in contributing to this project, please find details in